-Rules lose their meaning unless they are paired with consequences that are appropriate and consistently enforced.
+Rules may become ineffective unless they are paired with consequences that are appropriate and consistently applied.
 Teachers should explicitly state the consequences for breaking each rule.
 The first consequence may be a verbal warning with consequences escalating as the offense is repeated.

 One of the most challenging aspects of setting clear consequences is consistency in applying them, across situations and students.
 Students will always test the teacher’s boundaries, so it’s advisable for teachers to give careful up-front thought to creating consequences that will be easy to reiterate and enforce on an ongoing basis.